mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 The CFLOW Approach
 ------------------
-Many times userse need to do a large number of similar runs or they need to process data from another system before running studies.
-CFLOW is a C library API for IPF.
-To use CFLOW, you write your program (at least the main must be in C), including the header file ``cflowlib.h``, which defines all the structures and unions which allow access to the powerflow input and solution values.
+Many times users need to do a large number of similar runs or they need to process data from another system before running studies.
+CFLOW is a C library API (``libcflow``) for IPF.
+To use CFLOW, you write a C program, including the header file ``cflowlib.h``, which defines all the structures and unions which allow access to the powerflow input and solution values.
 To retrieve these values, you call various CFLOW functions.
-You can also pass modifications to ``ipfsrv``, ask for a new solution, etc. See the IPF CFLOW User’s Guide for information on writing these programs.
+The API interacts with ``ipfsrv`` interally.
+This allows you to do things like ask for a new solution, change the model, etc. See :ref:`libcflow-c-library` for details on the API and examples.

 Network Data
 ============
+A core component to any power system analysis problem is the power system network.
+In IPF this is referred to as Network Data.
 Network Data defines the structure and properties of the power system network.
 This data is defined in files that contain bus and branch records.
 Most of the input files are ASCII text files.
 But one important file, the base case file, is in binary format.
 You can, of course, edit ASCII text files with any text editor.
 This is often done, but your data integrity is safer if you do all the editing you can in the GUI.
 The base case binary file cannot be edited with an ordinary text editor, but can in effect be edited via the GUI when you have a base case file loaded.

 The following is a list of the various network data input files with descriptions.
 Additional information about the important PFC, ``NETWORK_DATA``, and ``NEW_BASE`` files is found under individual headings below.